 The Board of Directors has adopted director independence guidelines that conform to the definitions of "independence" set forth in Section 301 of the Sarbanes-Oxley Act of 2002, Rule 10A-3 under the Securities Exchange Act of 1934 and listing standards of NASDAQ.
-In accordance with these guidelines, the Board of Directors has reviewed and considered facts and circumstances relevant to the independence of each of our directors and director nominees and has determined that each of the following directors qualifies as "independent" under NASDAQ listing standards: Luella G. Goldberg, Roger H. D. Lacey, Gerald D. Print and Richard A. Primuth.
-Three directors are not currently considered independent under NASDAQ listing standards: Curtis A. Sampson does not qualify as independent because of he is the current Interim Chief Executive Officer of the Company; Randall D. Sampson does not qualify as independent because he served as the Chief Executive Officer of the Company within the past three years.
+In accordance with these guidelines, the Board of Directors has reviewed and considered facts and circumstances relevant to the independence of each of our directors and director nominees and has determined that each of the following directors qualifies as "independent" under NASDAQ listing standards: Luella G. Goldberg, Roger H.D.
+Lacey, Gerald D. Pint and Richard A. Primuth.
+Three directors are not currently considered independent under NASDAQ listing standards: Curtis A. Sampson does not qualify as independent because he is the current Interim Chief Executive Officer of the Company; Randall D. Sampson does not qualify as independent because his father Curtis A. Sampson is the current Interim Chief Executive Officer of the Company; and Jeffrey K. Berg does not qualify as independent because he served as the Chief Executive Officer of the Company within the past three years.

-Selecting Nominees for Election to the Board
+S electing Nominees for Election to the Board